awheeler294/resume/resume.md

 working in embedded development and backend web streaming services, with a small amount of full-stack web development experience.
 I enjoy working at scale, both large and small.
 I like to build APIs and interfaces that are simple to use and easy to understand, backed by automated tests.
-I love to learn and expand my technichal skills, and I'm open to oppertunities outside my core experience.
+I love to learn and expand my technical skills, and I'm open to opportunities outside my core experience.

 #### Work History